 speaker

 Connor Mitchell

 Yeah.
-So essentially you can maybe look at the value being slightly higher than the book currently after the impairment, but you guys still have, um, you still confident in the community business.
-Like you mentioned earlier in their marks, correct?
+So essentially you can maybe look at the value being slightly higher than the book value currently after the impairment, but you guys still have, you still have confidence in the QOD business like you mentioned earlier in the remarks, correct?
 That's correct.

+speaker